About the Event

 Kane One of the Graffiti Institute leads an in-person workshop that focuses on blending conventional and non-conventional materials, using water-based spray paint and paint markers as examples.

 Learning Series events are part of the museum’s immersive and collaborative professional development programs for educators.
-The design of this free program is aimed at helping educators investigate, design, incubate, and implement innovative, contemporary curricula.
-With an emphasis on supporting teachers in developing student-centered projects that give students an active role in the development, implementation, and documentation processes.
+This free program is aimed at supporting and helping educators investigate, design, incubate, and implement innovative, contemporary curricula.

 Illinois educators receive ISBE credit for attending.